merfemor/anki-cards-generator/README.md

 python main.py
 ```

-The web interface will be available http://127.0.0.1:5000/.
+The web interface will be available at http://127.0.0.1:5000/.

-Press `Ctrl+C` to stop the app.
+When you're done, press `Ctrl+C` to stop the app.

 Beware that the response time is very long, far from instant.